Why 3,298 inmates are on death row in Nigeria — Prisons Service

 “Before the moratorium on execution of IDRs became widespread, executions of IDRs were being carried out as and at when due.

-“But with the rising activities of human right groups, many governments shy away from signing the death warrants of these offenders.
+“But with the rising activities of human rights groups, many governments shy away from signing the death warrants of these offenders.

 “Though it is still in practice, it is not common as it used to be.
 The last execution of IDRs was carried out in 2016 in Edo.